AmirAltakroori/operating-system-project/README.md

 # operating-system-project
-Project that simulates the CPU scheduler and Pageing
+Project that simulates the CPU scheduler and Paging memory manege